jxmot/zipremote/README.md

 ### JSON Key File

 The `apikeys.json` file in the `client` and in `site` are the same file.
 If you edit one the other **must** be identical.
-Try to use randomized strings, don't make them easy to guess.
+Try to use randomized strings, don't make the keys easy to guess.

 ### File Locations